Philosophical first principles

 Problem

 As difficult as it is for users to unambiguously express their intent to a search engine through a set of keywords, it is virtually impossible to do so through a prompt to an LLM, regardless of the size of the context window.
-At Rank Dynamics we addressed the former with real-time personalization through model of inferred intent gleaned from implicit signals.
+At Rank Dynamics we addressed the former with real-time personalization through a model of inferred intent gleaned from implicit signals.
 With this prototype I hope to demonstrate some of the same thinking applied to an LLM.

 Key principles